sergei-mironov/cake3/README.md

     [pattern](http://stackoverflow.com/a/17830736/1133157) from StackOverflow to
     detect changes in variables and rebuild targets when nessesary.

-  * A rule with multiple target problem.
+  * A rule with multiple targets

-    It is not that simple to explain to Make that a rule generates several targets.
+    It is not that simple to write a rule which has more than one target.
 Really,

         out1 out2 : in1 in2
             foo in1 in2 -o1 out1 -o2 out2